pineapple-EPITA/fit-company/adr/02-coach-service-migration.md

 The monolith application is being migrated to a microservices architecture.
 To ensure zero downtime and a smooth transition, a Strangler Fig pattern is being implemented using a reverse proxy (Nginx).

 ## Decision
-We will use Nginx as the Strangler Fig proxy.
-Initially, all traffic (especially /api/wod endpoints) will be routed to the existing monolith.
-The Nginx configuration is set up to allow easy switching of traffic to the new "Coach" microservice when it is ready.
+We've chosen Nginx to act as our "strangler fig" proxy.
+Initially, all incoming traffic, especially to our /api/wod endpoints, will continue to go to our existing monolith.
+The Nginx setup makes it super easy to redirect this traffic to our new "Coach" microservice as soon as it's ready.

 ## Consequences
 - **Zero Downtime**: The proxy allows us to gradually shift traffic without disrupting users.